 This is what you'll need to do:

 Have your helper start the vehicle.
-Place you multimeter in Volts DC mode.
+Place your multimeter in Volts DC mode.

-With the RED multimeter lead, touch the battery positive terminal.
-Now, using the BLACK multimeter lead, touch the negative battery terminal.
+With the red multimeter test lead, touch the battery positive terminal.
+Now, using the black multimeter test lead, touch the negative battery terminal.